birddevelper/imdbProject/Readme.md

-**Imdb database Services** is a sample tiny application that performs operations via Restful Webservices.
+**Imdb database Service** is a sample tiny application that performs operations via Restful Webservices.

 It exposes 5 endpoint as following list :